bladeSk/DOSBox-pixel-perfect/readme.md

-# DOSBox - Pixel-perfect mod
+# DOSBox - Pixel-perfect mod + vsync + savestates

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/4263742/23454383/521f32ae-fe6c-11e6-8be2-8f6471b24ed3.png" alt="DOSBox original vs pixel-perfect mod"/></p>

-This is a modified version of the original DOSBox for pixel purists, who like their pixels perfectly square.
+This is a modified version of DOSBox for pixel purists, who like their pixels perfectly square.
+It also fixes DOSBox's long standing issue with image tearing (VSYNC) and adds savestates!

-This mod adds a pixel-perfect mode, which makes the rendered image fill as much of your screen as possible while keeping the pixels square and scaled to the nearest integer (e.g. 1x1, 2x2, 3x3, ...).
-This eliminates any uneven pixels and makes the resulting image super crisp.

 ## Download

-You can download the Windows binary from the [releases tab](https://github.com/bladeSk/DOSBox-pixel-perfect/releases).
-0.74 is the latest stable version (which is pretty old), SVN is the latest, but potentially unstable version.
+Download the Windows version from the [releases tab](https://github.com/bladeSk/DOSBox-pixel-perfect/releases).

+In case DOSBox doesn't run, you need to install the [Visual C++ 2017 Runtime Library](https://go.microsoft.com/fwlink/?LinkId=746571).

-## Modifications
+## Features

+### Pixel perfect mode (aka. integer scaling)

+This mode makes the rendered image fill as much of your screen as possible while keeping it scaled to the nearest integer.
+The original DOSBox also uses an aspect ratio "correction" to stretch the image as if you were using a 4:3 monitor, which is disabled and the pixels are always square (1x1, 2x2, 3x3, ...).
+These features eliminate any uneven pixels and make the resulting image super crisp.

-There are other improvements, apart from making the pixels even.
-Pixels should be generally crisper, as original DOSBox renders a stretched image to a power-of-two texture, which is then stretched to the screen.
-This mod makes creates a texture with exact dimensions, which may cause issues with some _very_ old video cards, but improves the quality of the image.
+There is another improvement to pixel crispness - the original DOSBox renders a stretched image to a power-of-two texture, which is then stretched to the screen.
+This mod creates a texture with exact dimensions.
+This improves the image quality at the cost of breaking compatibility with very old video cards.

-The original `aspect=true` setting tries to mimic a 4:3 monitor by stretching non 4:3 resolutions to this aspect ratio, thus making the pixels rectangular.
-This behavior is disabled and pixels are _always_ square.

-`pixelperfect` option is added to the `[sdl]` section of `dosbox.conf`, so that you can enable or disable pixel-perfect scaling.
-When disabled, the image is stretched proportionally to fill the screen.
+### Borderless fullscreen window / VSYNC

+A feature used by modern games that relies on the OS to provide VSYNC.
+This eliminates screen tearing.

+### Savestates

+Savestates allow you to save (`Alt+F5`) and load (`Alt+F9`) any game whenever you like.
+Note that this is an experimental feature and some games may crash.
+The credit for implementing this feature goes to ZenJu, tikalat, ykhwong, gandhig and bruenor41.
+I used the code found [here](https://www.vogons.org/viewtopic.php?f=32&t=53116) and tweaked it to compile with Visual Studio.

+### Ready to use

+This build comes with a configuration file with sane defaults.
+No need to fiddle around with settings, just run it and have fun.
+The folder `games` is automatically mounted.

 ## DOSBox config

-You can just use the config provided with the binary.
-If you have your own special `dosbox.conf`, make sure your values match the ones below to get the desired effect:
+You can just use the provided config, but if you have your own special `dosbox.conf`, make sure your values match the ones below to use the new features.
+Savestates work automatically, but you need to rebuild your mapper file, if you use one.

 	[sdl]
 	fullscreen=true
 	fulldouble=true
 	fullresolution=desktop
-	output=openglnb # pixel-perfect scaling only works with OpenGL! pixelperfect=true
+	output=openglnb # pixel-perfect scaling only works with OpenGL! pixelperfect=true # set to false to make the image fill as much of the screen as possible borderless=true # set to false to disable borderless fullscreen

 	[render]
 	aspect=true